 Commercial

-Both sub-sectors namely office space and retail will experience prolonged slumbers as they navigate the oversupply already felt pre-covid19 and cash shortfalls with consumers rendering business volatility to retailers unattainable to maintain and or setup considering the overhead costs.
-This is expected for both, rental and purchases.
+Both sub-sectors namely office space and retail will experience prolonged slumbers as they navigate the oversupply already felt pre-covid19 and cash shortfalls with consumers rendering business volatility to retailers unattainable to maintain and or set up considering the overhead costs.
+This is expected for both, rentals and purchases.

 Industrial & Warehousing